 Luckily, that depends entirely on you and what you want more of in your life.
 If your family doesn’t wake until 8:00 am, then perhaps getting up at 7:00 am is plenty of time to double down on your self-care.

 We all have different needs and personality tendencies.
 So, you do YOU!

-By waking up early, I am able to take care of myself beyond what I thought was possible for a mom of three little ones.
+By waking up at 5 am, I am able to take care of myself beyond what I thought was possible for a mom of three little ones.
 (But again, this doesn’t mean you have to get up as early as I do).
 I know I’m crazy.

 4:50 Alarm, change clothes, drink water

 4:55-5:20 Workout (exercise length varies from 20-40 minutes, and if I run outside I wait until the sun comes up)

 6:00-7:00 Deep, undistracted work (no one sitting on my lap or yelling in my ear)

 Don’t forget, different actions work for different people!
 To see more morning routine ideas, check out: